An Insider's Guide to Moving, Working, and Living Abroad in Mexico

 Moving to Mexico means moving to one of the greatest countries for food.
 Not only is the cuisine delicious and diverse, but excellent and affordable restaurants range from humble to high-class and everything in between.

 But it's more than restaurants — you can get inexpensive, high-quality produce everywhere.
 Instead of a supermarket, buy fruit, vegetables, meat, tortillas, or whatever you need from a small corner store.
 It may be slightly more expensive than Walmart or the Mexican equivalent, but the quality will be much better, and of course, you'll also be supporting the local economy.
-See Numbeo's cost of living in Mexico for a very general idea, and note the low cost of produce.
+See Numbeo's cost of living in Mexico for a general idea, and note the very low cost of what is generally excellent produce.

 An outstanding option for fruit and vegetables is the trucks parked on the side of the road, which often have the freshest seasonal fruit.